MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-identity.md

 ms.custom: github-actions-azure, devx-track-azurecli, devx-track-azurepowershell, linux-related-content
 ---

-# Use the Azure login action with Managed Identity
+# Use the Azure Login Action with Managed Identity

 On a virtual machine configured for [managed identities](/entra/identity/managed-identities-azure-resources/overview) in Azure, you can sign in [Azure login](https://github.com/marketplace/actions/azure-login) using the managed identity.
-There's no need to manage credentials, as they aren't accessible to you.
-You can use two types of managed identities: [**System-assigned**](/entra/identity/managed-identities-azure-resources/how-to-configure-managed-identities#system-assigned-managed-identity) or [**User-assigned**](/entra/identity/managed-identities-azure-resources/how-to-configure-managed-identities#user-assigned-managed-identity).
+You don't need to manage credentials, as they aren't accessible to you.
+There are two types of managed identities for you to choose: [**System-assigned managed identities**](/entra/identity/managed-identities-azure-resources/how-to-configure-managed-identities#system-assigned-managed-identity) or [**User-assigned managed identities**](/entra/identity/managed-identities-azure-resources/how-to-configure-managed-identities#user-assigned-managed-identity).

 In this tutorial, you: